Legendgreat/setting-up-albw-ap/README.md

 If your folder structure matches the outline, see if either the .apworld or albwrandomizer are outdated.

-<sub>If you are trying to do this on Linux, your folder structure will be slightly different.
-We couldn't figure out how to make this work on Linux, so please wait for a Linux-specific guide.</sub>
+<sub>If you are trying to do this on Linux, please use the .tar.gz version of Archipelago instead of AppImage.
+This outline will _not_ work on the AppImage version.</sub>

 ### Azahar crashes